Mobility & Falls Articles

 A physical therapist’s ultimate goal is to help their patient be as active as possible, but for older adults, some treatments can be ineffective and sometimes even dangerous.

-Taking a tumble always sparks a panic, but it’s important to know what to do after one occurs.
-Use these tips to get your loved one on their feet again and avoid any further injury.
+Falls are a common occurrence for seniors, so it’s important to know what to do after one occurs.
+Use these tips to get your elderly loved one on their feet again and avoid any further injury.

 Injuries performed while caregiving significantly impact both the caregiver's quality of life and their ability to look after their loved one.